Russia withstands euro zone contagion but risks rising

 The international uncertainty comes in the midst of a tense election cycle.
 Parliamentary elections on December 4 have provoked mass street protests against alleged electoral fraud, three months before an election in which Putin aims to return to the office of president.

 Whatever the endgame, Russia can hardly ignore the fate of the euro.
-Out of its $514 billion (329 billion pounds) in forex reserves, 45 percent is invested in euro instruments, mostly sovereign debt.
+Out of its $514 billion in forex reserves, 45 percent is invested in euro instruments, mostly sovereign debt.

 The European Union also accounts for 50 percent of Russian exports, which would be hit in the event of a euro zone slump.